ganeshchand/lets-dumb-proof-data-pipeline/README.md

 The PDF version of presentation is available in `docs` folder

-Notebooks used in the presentations are available in `notebooks' folder
+Notebooks used in the presentations are available in `notebooks` folder